bitjson/bch-zce/readme.md

 After 5 seconds, when ZCE replacement over the network is no longer possible, the maximum cost of fraud to the attacker rises to $10 (the original payment + ZCE) – while fraud-as-a-service mining pools could offer a chance at a discount from the $5 payment, the attacker always risks $10 by sharing a double spend with a mining pool.

-This property offers another simple strategy for improving ZCE transaction security: payees could monitor the network for ~5 seconds prior to releasing goods, ensuring attackers are always forced to pay or risk the higher cost.
+This property offers another simple strategy for improving ZCE transaction security: payees could monitor the network for ~5 seconds prior to releasing goods, ensuring attackers are always forced to pay the higher cost.
 This mode is excluded from the specification because it re-introduces a waiting period for users, harming user experience.
 Security is likely better improved by increasing `instantAcceptanceEscrow`, but some rare use cases may both require additional security and find the additional delay preferable to increasing escrow values.

 ### Limitation on Immediate Reuse of Escrowed Funds